-The understanding of the client’s audience will guide the designer decision-making regarding the recommended format for the project and, in printed designs, how many copies of each item they might require.
+The understanding of the client’s audience will guide the designer’s decision-making regarding the recommended format for the project and, in printed designs, how many copies of each item they might require.

 Illustrative material that already exists and will be part of the project must be made accessible to the designer.

-Identifying constrains allows the designer to consider them when preparing the proposal and during the creation process.
+Identifying constraints allows the designer to consider them when preparing the proposal and during the creation process.

-Clarify what the project is not going over, messages and communications to avoid, outline exclusions and out of scope for the project.
+Clarify what the project is not going over, messages and communications to avoid, and outline exclusions and out-of-scope for the project.